Welcome toO'Brien STEM Academy!

 Dear O’Brien Families,

-As we approach the start of the 20-21 school year, we know there are many questions and concerns.
+We know there are many questions and concerns.
 We hope that this document will help to answer some of your questions and make certain that we consider as many scenarios as possible to ensure the safest approach to our new and returning Lions.
 Please reach out with any additional questions, comments, or suggestions, contact information for administration can be found at the end of this document.

 The Washoe County School District Board has reaffirmed the July 7th action for Middle School Education which includes the Hybrid Learning Option, Full Time Distance Learning, and daily attendance for vulnerable populations option for students returning for the 20-21 school year.
 Thank you for taking your survey and for also reaching out regarding updated decisions that you have been making as a family.